 See a list of our available services here.
 If you're not sure which option will be right for you, please get in touch with us—we'd be happy to assist you.

 A counselor will meet with you one-on-one for 30 or 50 minutes to explore personal issues of concern or importance.
 Students come to the Counseling Center for a wide variety of reasons.
-These might include relationship problems, academic anxieties, concerns about gender or sexuality, feeling unusually sad, irritability, sleep problems, eating problems, difficulty paying attention, feeling lonely, suicidal thoughts, and worrying too much, and adjusting to college life.
+These might include relationship problems, academic anxieties, concerns about gender or sexuality, feeling unusually sad, irritability, sleep problems, eating problems, difficulty paying attention, feeling lonely, suicidal thoughts, worrying too much, and adjusting to college life.

 Typically two counselors will co-facilitate a discussion with a small group of students who have expressed a common issue.
 Groups might be centered around family stress, disordered eating and body image, concerns related to gender, or anxiety and depression.
 Group members share experiences, learn different perspectives and provide each other with support.
 Groups typically meet once a week for 6 to 8 weeks and sessions may run between 1 to 2 hours.

-Formal and informal collaborations with faculty, staff, students, parents and family members who seek advice and information on issues of concern to them.
-Most commonly, consultation affords faculty, staff, students, parents, and family members the opportunity to develop strategies on how best to help or guide students who may be experiencing distress or mental health challenges.
+Formal and informal collaborations with faculty, staff, students, parents, and family members who seek advice and information on issues of concern to them.
+Most commonly, a consultation affords faculty, staff, students, parents, and family members the opportunity to develop strategies on how best to help or guide students who may be experiencing distress or mental health challenges.
 Consultation with a counseling center staff member may involve an in-person meeting or a phone conversation.